 - Challenge Areas are research topics in various areas of the societal challenges posed by digitization.

-- Cross-cutting issues concern both methodological issues and issues relevant to all problem areas.
+- Cross-cutting topics concern both methodological issues and issues relevant to all problem areas.

 - Research groups are usually assigned to individual problem areas and/or cross-sectional topics.